WatchingWatches/Post_processing_gcode/limit_retractions/README.md

 11. **Final Information Display:**
     - The script displays information about the run, including the script name, path, number of corrections, deleted retractions, retraction distance used, and runtime.

-### Notes:
-- The script uses comments extensively to provide information and instructions.
-- It includes error handling and displays error messages if an exception occurs.

 ### Recommendations:
 - Before using this script, users should carefully review the provided comments and instructions.
-- The script is designed to be called within PrusaSlicer, and it might not display modifications in the PrusaSlicer preview due to the timing of script execution.
+- The script is designed to be called within PrusaSlicer, and it does not display modifications in the PrusaSlicer preview due to the timing of script execution.

-This is a high-level overview, and if you have specific questions about certain parts of the script or its functionality, feel free to ask!